dustoncloud/nepalehr.github.io/_pages/06-Installation-089.md

 ## Installation steps
 1. Ensure the serveris  running CentOS 6.7
-2. For offline installation, enable yum cache so the downloaded packages can be used when offline.
+2. For offline installation, enable ```yum cache``` so the downloaded packages can be used when offline.
 However, note that you will need to be online for packages to download in the first place - but downloaded packages will be used in any subsequent installation.
-Refer to ```https://bahmni.atlassian.net/wiki/display/BAH/Bahmni+Installation+Without+Internet)```
+Refer to [this link](https://bahmni.atlassian.net/wiki/display/BAH/Bahmni+Installation+Without+Internet) for detailed instructions.
-3. Follow the steps in the provided link to install the default Bahmni package (see following bullet points for additional instructions to follow before triggering installation) ```https://bahmni.atlassian.net/wiki/pages/viewpage.action?pageId=35291242```
+3. Follow the steps detailed in this [link](https://bahmni.atlassian.net/wiki/pages/viewpage.action?pageId=35291242) to install the default Bahmni package (see following bullet points for additional instructions to follow before triggering installation)
-  - Git clone setup.yml to ```/etc/bahmni-installer/```
+  - Git clone ```setup.yml``` to ```/etc/bahmni-installer/```
   - Git clone database dump files provided in the NepalEHR database repositories in the deployment-artifacts folder to ensure these databases are restored by the installer
   - Git clone NepalEHR_config files to deployment-artifacts to ensure these configurations are used by the installer
-  - Git clone NepalEHR inventory file ("local") to /etc/bahmni-installer/. "localhost" can be replaced with an IP, and any bahmni-subsystems that are not required can be commented out.
+  - Git clone NepalEHR inventory file ```local``` to ```/etc/bahmni-installer/```.
+References to "localhost" can be replaced with an IP, and any bahmni-subsystems that are not required can be commented out.
 4. Check whether all the applications are up and running (MRS, ELIS, ERP, PACS, Reports)
 ```bash
 sudo service openmrs status